Torsors over the Rational Double Points in Characteristic $\mathbf{p}$

 \subsection{Rational double points}

 In 1884, Felix Klein \cite{Klein} classified quotients of $\Spec\CC[x,y]$ by finite subgroups of $\SL_2(\CC)$ and obtained two series of singularities ($A_n$ and $D_n$), as well as three exceptional singularities ($E_6$, $E_7$, $E_8$), the famous \emph{rational double point singularities} (RDPs for short).
-In 1934, the same list of singularities showed up in Du~Val's \cite{DuVal} classification of normal surface singularities ``that do not affect the condition of adjunction'', which can be rephrased as \emph{canonical singularities} in modern terminology.
+In 1934, the same list of singularities showed up in Du~Val's \cite{DuVal} classification of normal surface singularities ``that do not affect the condition of adjunction,'' which can be rephrased as saying that rational double points are exactly the \emph{canonical surface singularities} in modern terminology.
 Of course, much more can be said about these singularities, see for example \cite{Durfee} or \cite{Seminaire}.